-- a) Broker/Agent must obtain information relating to property characteristics from the MLS, tax records, or other verifiable sources whenever possible.
-When this is not possible, the broker/agent must contact the organization who ordered the BPO to obtain the information and/or receive further instructions. - b) Cite the sources of property data for both subject and comparables.
-Use verifiable sources whenever possible and cite identification numbers e.g. MLS#, tax#, APN, Doc# etc. if applicable. - c) Comparables should reflect the prevailing forces driving the same market the subject is located in. - d) If a distressed price evaluation is specifically requested for the subject, distressed comps should be used when available, rather than fair market transactions to price the subject. - e) All comparable sales dates are as of Close of Escrow.
-Market Condition adjustments are made as of the Close of Escrow. - f) Proper grammar and punctuation must be employed.
+- a.
+Whenever possible, the broker/agent must obtain information relating to property characteristics from the MLS, tax records, or other verifiable sources.
+When this is not possible, the broker/agent must contact the organization who ordered the BPO to obtain the information and/or receive further instructions. - b.
+Cite the sources of property data for both subject and comparables.
+Use verifiable sources whenever possible and cite identification numbers, if applicable: E.g., MLS#, tax#, APN, Doc#, etc. - c.
+Comparables should reflect the prevailing forces driving the subject's market. - d.
+If a distressed price evaluation is specifically requested for the subject, use distressed comps when available rather than Fair Market transactions to price the subject. - e.
+All comparable sales dates are as of Close of Escrow.
+Market Condition adjustments are made as of the Close of Escrow. - f.
+Employ proper grammar and punctuation.
 Do not enter comments in all CAPS or all lower case.
-Spell check BPO verbiage.

-g) Any situation which falls outside the Guidelines set forth in BPOSG requires a comment to identify the situation and to explain how it impacted the report and the resolution used by the Broker/Agent.
+Spell check BPO verbiage. - g.
+Any situation that falls outside the Guidelines outlined in BPOSG requires a comment identifying the situation and explaining how it impacted the report and the resolution used by the Broker/Agent.

-5) Photo Requirements and Recommendations
+5. Photo Requirements and Recommendations

-- Ø Please note the uniqueness of this section.
-Photo section contains both standards and guidelines for ease of reference. - Ø For purposes of Standards and Guidelines, a distinction is needed between the photos taken while at the property and photos submitted with the BPO.
+Ø Please note the uniqueness of this section.
+The Photo section contains both standards and guidelines for ease of reference.

+Ø For purposes of Standards and Guidelines, a distinction is needed between the photos taken while at the property and photos submitted with the BPO.

 BPOSG Standards establish the photos which must be taken while at the property.
-It is better to take an abundance of photos, even if customer specifications do not call for the photos which are detailed in the Standards, rather than returning to the property at a later date.
-All photos taken serve as a record of the property even if not submitted with the BPO report (see also BPOSG Standards Records).
-BPOSG Guidelines establish photos which are recommended to be submitted; however, not all photos need to be submitted.
-Although the Guidelines are most commonly accepted practices, photo requirements vary from customer to customer.
-Customer specifications override the Photo Guidelines set forth in BPOSG.
+It is better to take an abundance of photos, even if customer specifications do not call for the photos detailed in the Standards, rather than returning to the property later.
+All photos taken serve as a record of the property even if not submitted with the BPO report (see also BPOSG Standards - Records).

+BPOSG Guidelines establish photos recommended to be submitted; however, not all photos need to be submitted.
+Although the Guidelines are the most commonly accepted practices, photo requirements vary from customer to customer.
+Customer specifications override the Photo Guidelines outlined in BPOSG.

-a) Exterior Inspection Photos
+a.
+Exterior Inspection Photos

 i.
-Front View:
+Front View

 Standard - Take at least one front view of the property.
-Take as many photos as needed to effectively represent the subject property.
+Take as many photos as needed to represent the subject property effectively.

 Guideline - Submit the best photo.
-Take the photo at a 45 degree angle (as opposed to straight ahead) and attempt to capture one of the corners of the house.
+Take the photo at a 45-degree angle (as opposed to straight ahead) and attempt to capture one of the corners of the house.

 ii.
-Street View/Street Scene:
+Street View / Street Scene

-Standard - Take at least one street view/street scene.
+Standard - Take at least one front view of the property.
 Take as many photos as needed to represent the composition of the neighborhood.
-If the neighborhood looks the same in all directions, one photo will suffice.
+One photo will suffice if the neighborhood looks the same in all directions.

 Guideline - Submit the best photo(s).
-When neighborhood composition varies by direction from the subject, three street scene photos are preferred (one in each direction and one looking directly across the street from the subject).
+When neighborhood composition varies by direction from the subject, 3 street scene photos are preferred (one in each direction and one looking directly across the street from the subject).
+(Customer specifications override the Guidelines outlined in BPOSG)

 iii.
-Street Sign:
+Street Sign

-Standard - Take a close up of the subject's street sign.
+Standard - Take a close-up of the subject's street sign.
 Ensure the name of the street is readable in the photo.

 Guideline - Submit street sign photo only if requested.
+(Customer specifications override the Guidelines outlined in BPOSG)

 iv.
-Address Verification:
+Address Verification

-Standard - Take an address verification photo (a close up of the subject address - if available)
+Standard - Take one address verification photo (a close-up of the subject address if available)

-- 1. on the house, or
+- 1. On the house, or

-- 2. on the mailbox, or
+- 2. On the mailbox, or

-- 3. on the sidewalk
+- 3. On the sidewalk